aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Entityalive.md

 ## Remarks

 The actual check is performed using the activeInHierarchy field of the entity's GameObject.
-This means that not only the [Entity data](../../../TextAsset%20Data/Entity%20data.md) needs to be active to redirect, but all of its parent too.
+This means that not only the [Entity](../../../Entities/Entity.md) needs to be active to redirect, but all of its parent too.

 If a redirection happen, the input string is replaced by an [OrganiseLines](../../Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md) version of the resolved `redirect` dialogue line and processing resumes at the start of the input string to accommodate its replacement.